minaramez/ping-test/README.md

 ## Prerequisites

-- CentOS 8 virtual machine
+- CentOS 8
 - Python 3

 ## Usage

-1. Ensure that you have Python 3 installed on your CentOS 8 virtual machine.
+1. Ensure that you have Python 3 installed on your CentOS 8.
 2. Open a terminal and navigate to the directory where the script is located.
 3. Run the script using the following command: